How to Organize Big Furniture in Small Condo Spaces

 Condo interior designers utilize all kinds of strategies to make a space feel and look larger.
 One trick is to benefit from white space.
 Having enough space among furniture pieces gives the illusion of airiness and openness.
 Another tip is incorporating lots of natural light into your unit using mirrors.
 Doing this extends the space visually, making it look roomier than usual.

 Figure Out What Works Best for Your Space

 There are tons of guidelines online on how to best arrange furniture in a condo.
 However, since each space is different, you shouldn’t be scared to experiment and find out what works best for your unit.

-Federal Land’s projects highlight storage as a vital feature.
+Federal Land’s projects highlight storage as a vita feature.
 For example, The Grand Midori Ortigas has Japanese-inspired storage systems to help you conserve space as much space as possible.